-As per the USDA's Food Guide Pyramid, we should be targeting 2-4 servings of fruit and 3-5 servings of vegetables daily.
+As per the USDA’s Food Guide Pyramid, we should be targeting 2-4 servings of fruit and 3-5 servings of vegetables daily.
 However, seldom do we find any mention of the type of those fruits and vegetables.
 Do the different colors in these items matter, or are they only decorative in nature?
-(1) The fact of the matter is that the various nutrients in these food items, give them their characteristic color.
-So, let us analyze what these different colors in the various Fruits and vegetables indicate.
+(1) The fact of the matter is that the various nutrients in these food items give them their characteristic color.
+So, let us analyze what the various colors of fruits and vegetables indicate.

 Spinach, Broccoli, Wheat grass, Kale and Brussel sprouts to name a few display their green color, due to the presence of the green pigment Chlorophyll.
 This pigment is known to absorb light in the red and blue parts of the light spectrum and reflects the remaining which is mostly green.
 Thus these items appear green.
 (7) Chlorophyll has been known for promoting human health and prevention of diseases.
 (8) Also, there are two carotenoids present in green foods, which are Lutein and zeaxanthin.
 These carotenoids act as antioxidants in the human eyes and skin.
 (9, 10, 11)

 The red color in certain fruits and vegetables are due to the presence of lycopene, which belongs to the carotenoids group.
 Thus, tomatoes, apples, strawberries, beet and pomegranates, display their red color.
 Lycopene has been found to reduce the risk of cancers of the prostate, pancreas and to a certain extent, of the stomach.
 But further studies need to be done in this area.
 Lycopene is thought to protect against oxidation damage, especially due to ultraviolet light exposure and tobacco smoke.
 (12, 13, 14)